 The links below may be affiliate links, meaning I earn a small compensation at no extra cost to you.
 See my full disclosure policy here.

 My favorite lists are ones that I can use again and again.
-I have master lists of meals, seasonal lunch and dinner menus, standard shopping checklists, and now, a spice inventory to help me make sure I am not accidentally completely out of cinnamon or garlic (which would both be awful).
+A few years ago, I created a Spice Inventory Checklist to use to help me make sure I am not accidentally completely out of cinnamon or garlic (which would both be awful).

 Basic Spices List